Beginnercodinggamer228/BitNixelet/README.md

 # BitNixelet Shader Pack

-## ⚠️ ALPHA VERSION ⚠️
+## ⚠️ BETA VERSION ⚠️
 **Hey!
 This shader is still in development, so there might be bugs and weird stuff.
-If something breaks - don't panic, that's normal for alpha :)**
+If something breaks - don't panic, that's normal for beta :)**

 ## What is this?